Period: Angkor period

 Date: 11th century

 Culture: Cambodia (Angkor, Siem Reap Province)

 Dimensions: H. 51 1/2 in.
 (130.8 cm); W. 14 in.
 (35.6 cm); D. 13 1/2 in.
 (34.3 cm)

 Credit Line: From the Collection of Walter H. and Leonore Annenberg, 1988

-This figure has all the authority and presence of a religious icon.
-The most complete extant gilded-bronze image from Angkor, it belongs to a small group of metal sculptures of Hindu deities associated with royal cult practices that have been discovered in Khmer territories in Cambodia and northeastern Thailand.
-Although complete, the figure defies ready identification; the gesturing hands do not conform to any standard iconographic mudras or hold key attributes.
-Nonetheless, it may reasonably be identified as the Hindu deity Shiva in anthropomorphic form, an unusual but not unknown representation in Khmer art.
-The naturalism that the artist sought to impart to this regal figure, bejeweled and dressed in an elaborately detailed waistcloth (sambot), raises the possibility that it may have served a dual purpose, representing primarily a cult icon for worship in a royal sanctuary and also acting as an ancestor image of a deceased ruler.
-Several inscriptions from this period refer to royal temples dedicated to the memory of the patron's deceased parents, and the statue may have been created for such a context.
+This figure is the most intact metal image surviving from Angkor.
+It belongs to a small group of metal sculptures of Hindu deities associated with royal cult practices that was discovered in Khmer territories in Cambodia and northeastern Thailand.
+Although it defies ready identification — the gesturing hands neither conform to a standard iconographic mudra nor hold key attributes — the figure may portray Shiva in anthropomorphic form, an unusual representation in Khmer art.
+It is possible that the sculpture served a dual purpose, representing primarily a cult icon for worship in a royal sanctuary and also acting as an ancestor image of a deceased ruler.